Our Services

 Helpful Resources

-Heavy sleepers need mattresses with high weight capacity, robust comfort and support layers to prevent sagging, sinkage and spinal misalignment.
-Top-rated models like Saatva HD, WinkBeds Plus, Big Fig and Avocado Green use reinforced coils or high-density foams, edge support and cooling features for lasting performance.
+Heavy sleepers (typically those over 230 pounds) need mattresses built with high weight capacity, reinforced support cores, and durable comfort layers to prevent sagging, sinkage, and spinal misalignment.
+Top-rated options like the Saatva HD, WinkBeds Plus, Big Fig, and Avocado Green Mattress use reinforced coils or high-density foams, strong edge support, and cooling features for long-lasting performance.

 Choosing the best mattress for heavy people involves more than just picking the sturdiest model on the shelf.
 Support, pressure relief, edge stability and lasting durability all play a role in helping you sleep soundly night after night.
 In this guide, we break down what to look for and highlight top mattresses that excel for plus-sized sleepers.